JakubHeba/jakubheba.github.io/SLAE/MSF-Payloads-Analysis/Reverse-Shell/index.md

 ```
 ------------------------------------------------------------------------------------------------------------------------

-The analysis of this shellcode will be divided into four parts, corresponding to the system calls called.
+<p style="text-align: justify;">The analysis of this shellcode will be divided into four parts, corresponding to the system calls called. </p>

 ### socket() ###
 ```nasm